agriculturegovau/agds-next/packages/box/README.md

 ---
 title: Box
-description: A primitive layout component
+description: A set of primitive layout components
 group: Foundations
 ---

 This package includes the components `<Box />`, `<Flex />` and `<Stack />`.

+## Box

 ```jsx live
 <Box